 Additionally, Jason assists clients with contested proceedings before the USPTO.
 He draws from his experience not only in proceedings before the USPTO, but also his experience in patent litigation at both the trial and appellate level.
 Jason works to find favorable and efficient resolutions to contested patent disputes that comprehensively address a client’s business needs.

 Prior to joining BoMc, Jason worked for a nationally-recognized firm assisting clients with IP preparation, prosecution, and litigation matters.
-Before attending law school, Jason spent over five years in cross-disciplinary research, focusing on gene regulation and signaling pathways of liver cancer.
+Before attending law school, Jason spent several years in cross-disciplinary research, assisting leaders in agricultural science, cancer genetics, and chemical engineering to investigate their field.

-- Managed international patent families for multiple Fortune 500 chemical manufacturers.
+- Managed international patent families for Fortune 500 pharmaceutical, gene therapeutics, and chemical manufacturers.

 - Represented a large international company in a series of related inter partes review proceedings.